cedadev/jasmin-workshop/exercises/ex00/README.md

 ### MacOS

-Our recommended choice for a terminal application on MacOS is the `terminal` app.
+Our recommended choice for a terminal application on MacOS is the `Terminal` app.
 Find this by searching in the "spotlight search" (magnifying glass, usually top-right in the Apple menu bar).
+If you're using it regularly, it may help to right-click its Dock icon and select "Options > Keep in Dock".

 In a new terminal window:
 ```
-$ ssh-add -K ~/.ssh/id_rsa_jasmin
+$ ssh-add ~/.ssh/id_rsa_jasmin
 ```
-The `-K` is optional, but stores the passphrase in your KeyChain, so that it's available whenever you're logged in to your Mac.
-Obviously, only do this on a machine where your initial login after rebooting is protected by a strong password and/or fingerprint ID.
+You can add the `-K` option here: this stores the passphrase in your KeyChain, so that it's available whenever you're logged in to your Mac.
+Obviously, **only** do this on a machine where your initial login after rebooting is protected by a strong password and/or fingerprint ID.

 You'll be prompted for your passphrase at this point.